saeyslab/nichenetr/README.md

 genes.
 Hereby, NicheNet can be used to study how one cell (or cell type) influences gene expression in an interacting cell (or cell type).
-This type of analysis can provide novel functional insights into intercellular signaling processes compared to limiting the analyis to ligand-receptor inference.
+This type of analysis can provide novel functional insights into intercellular signaling processes compared to limiting the analysis to ligand-receptor inference.

 Specific functionalities include: